Connecting employers and employees with Down’s syndrome

 In 2008 the national Down’s Syndrome Association recognised that a small percentage of their members with Down’s syndrome were in paid work.
 As a result, the WorkFit program was specifically designed for young people and adults with Down’s syndrome to access meaningful work.

 Watch videos about how Steph and Lorni have been successful with WorkFit

 What is the aim of WorkFit?

 The Swindon Down Syndrome group recognise the importance of supporting local people with Down Syndrome to gain work experience and progress into employment.
-For this reason, we have appointed Jenny Williams as our local WorkFit Liaison Officer.
+For this reason, we have funded our own WorkFit Liaison Officer, Jonathan Grew.

 WorkFit in Swindon

 We have a local WorkFit Liaison Officer who works directly people with Down’s syndrome and employers.
 For any questions or to get involved please email email@example.com

 |Steph starts work at the Village Hotel

 Steph was looking to work in a kitchen environment, began working at the Village Hotel in July.
 Steph began with a six week work trial and on successful completion was taken on as a paid employee in September.
 She works in the kitchen in the morning and supports the bar area and Starbucks in the afternoon.